realworldocaml/book/en/runtime-memory-layout.md

 In this chapter, you'll learn:

 * The architecture of the OCaml garbage collector.
-* The layout of OCaml values in blocks within the major and minor heaps.
+* The layout of OCaml values as blocks within the major and minor heaps.
 * The representation of the OCaml types within blocks.

 This chapter is primarily informational, but it helps to know all this